-- Graduated from Birmingham University in 1980 with a B.Com (Hons) in Banking and Finance. - Began his banking career in 1980 with Standard Chartered Bank in Dublin, Ireland, later posted to Hong Kong, Bahrain and their regional headquarters for Africa, Middle East and South Asia before being seconded to lead the African business of Standard Chartered Bank in Uganda. - Joined Commercial Bank in 1989; appointed as first AGM of Retail Banking in 1994, General Manager of Commercial Bank in 2005, CEO of Commercial Bank in 2001 and Group CEO in 2008. - · Over 30 years' experience in international banking. - Director of National Bank of Oman, United Arab Bank and CBO Finance Limited. - Chairman of Orient 1 Limited. - Vice Chairman of Alternatifbank. - Director of QIC International LLC and a member of the Visa International Senior Client Council.
+- Graduated from Birmingham University in 1980 with a B.Com (Hons) in Banking and Finance. - Began his banking career in 1980 with Standard Chartered Bank in Dublin, Ireland, later posted to Hong Kong, Bahrain and their regional headquarters for Africa.
+Middle East and South Asia before being seconded to lead the African business of Standard Chartered Bank in Uganda. - Joined Commercial Bank in 1989; appointed as first AGM of Retail Banking in 1994, General Manager of Commercial Bank in 2001, CEO of Commercial Bank in 2005, Group CEO in 2008.
+Resigned to hold a new position as the Advisor to the Board of Commercial Bank in September 2014. - Over 30 years of experience in international banking.
+Director of National Bank of Oman, United Arab Bank, Alternatifbank in Turkey and CBQ Finance Limited. - Chairman of Orient 1 Limited. - Director of QIC International LLC and a member of the Visa International Senior Client Council.